 Best Tip: Don’t worry if everything isn’t up to magazine standards.

-Years ago I might have (and did), but in my old age (ha!)
+Years ago I might have (and did) fret a lot, but in my old age (ha!)
 I’ve learned that the less stressed I am the more my guests enjoy their time in my home.
-A great idea to take the stress out of hosting is to set the table and prepare as many foods ahead of time as you can (like my cranberry apple casserole or watergate salad.)

 Enjoy your low stress Thanksgiving dinner!